sonalranjit/GOCE_SECS-EICS/Single_grid_plotter/README.md

 ------
 1. First load the grid as a numpy array.
     `<code>` example_grid = np.loadtxt('example_grid.txt')
-There is one main function in the script polar_plot().
+2.There is one main function in the script polar_plot().